nsursock/track-record-v6/src/posts/4p5/visitation-paradox-evil.md

 This commodification can also lead to a form of social competition where visitation becomes about accumulating social capital rather than fostering genuine relationships.
 We may find ourselves hosting or attending social events not for the joy of connection but to maintain our social status or advance our personal interests.

-## The Synthesis: Intentional Presence and Mindful Connection
+## Intentional Presence and Mindful Connection

 ### The Middle Path of Conscious Visitation